 In an article for Forbes, “3 Content Marketing Trends That Will Rule 2018,” contributor Brian Sutter points out that this perpetually increasing volume and velocity will require more widespread use of content management software, a fact that has been affirmed by our customers here at Brightspot.
-When seeking out a new CMS, it’s important to identify a solution that allows you to personalize and deliver content on all relevant consumption channels, while streamlining your publishing process and and alleviating burdens from IT.
+When seeking out a new content publishing software, it’s important to identify a true digital experience solution that allows you to personalize and deliver content on all relevant consumption channels, while streamlining your CMS publishing workflow and alleviating burdens from IT.

-Personalization is impacting the offline world as well, with 65% of consumers saying they are more likely to shop at a retailer in-store or online that knows their purchase history (source).
+Content personalization is impacting the offline world as well, with 65% of consumers saying they are more likely to shop at a retailer in-store or online that knows their purchase history.
 Experimentation platform developer Optimizely found that an individualized homepage led to a 1.5% increase in engagement, 113% increase in conversions to solutions page, and 117% increase in conversions on the account creation call to action.